 Next to insurance, an SBA low-interest disaster loan is the primary source of funds for property repairs and for replacing contents destroyed during the recent Oregon wildfires.
-To date, more than $30.5 million in low-interest disaster loans have been approved for homeowners, renters and businesses affected by Oregon wildfires.
+Millions of dollars in low-interest disaster loans have already been approved for homeowners, renters and businesses affected by Oregon wildfires.

 What Types of Disaster Loans are Available from the U.S. Small Business Administration (SBA)?

-- Economic Injury Disaster Loans (EIDL) – Working capital loans to help small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and most private, non-profit organizations of all sizes meet their ordinary and necessary financial obligations that cannot be met as a direct result of the disaster.
+- Economic Injury Disaster Loans (NOTE: EIDL application deadline June 15, 2021) – Working capital loans to help small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and most private, non-profit organizations of all sizes meet their ordinary and necessary financial obligations that cannot be met as a direct result of the disaster.
 These loans are intended to assist through the disaster recovery period.

 - Home Disaster Loans – Loans to homeowners or renters to repair or replace disaster-damaged real estate and personal property, including automobiles.
 These loans can even be used to pay insurance deductibles.